-- Staff training This will include: - o Contextual safeguarding - o Identification and classification of specific behaviours - Making it clear there is a zero-tolerance approach to child-on-child abuse that it is never acceptable and will not be tolerated.
-Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Ensuring that the Governing body /Trust are aware of their statutory safeguarding responsibilities. - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support.
+- Staff training including for supply staff, governors or management committees, volunteers, and visitors.
+This will include: - Contextual safeguarding - o Identification and classification of specific behaviours - Making it clear there is a zero-tolerance approach to child-on-child abuse that it is never acceptable and will not be tolerated.
+Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Ensuring that the Governing body/Trust are aware of their statutory safeguarding responsibilities. - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support